asd123www/compiler/README.md

 ### how to reference variable
 scope use the Value(pointer) to address, not the inherit `variable name`. you should accept the API instead of your own convention to code easier.

+### Lesson learned

+Write as many asserts as you can